jennhuck/penguins/README.md

 The `data` folder is empty to start.

-### Run prepare/penguins.R
+### Run scripts/01-penguins.R

-Open `prepare/penguins.R`.
-This file demos the here package, and saves penguin data to local csv files.
-See comments for how to use that package.
+Open `scripts/01-penguins.R`.
+This file saves penguin data to local csv files.

-Run the script in its entirety to create 2 csv files: `data/penguins.csv` and `data/penguins2.csv`.
-Verify that you have the files in the `data` directory.
+Run the script to create a csv file: `data/penguins.csv`.
+Verify that you have the file in the `data` directory.

-### Run R Markdown that fails without here
+### Run R Markdown

-Open `analysis/report-fail.Rmd`.
-Before we look at the here package, take a moment to discuss R Markdown.
+Open `documents/report.Rmd`.
+Let's take a moment to discuss R Markdown.
 We have:

 - a header with rendering options
 - R code chunks
 - narrative text mixed with simple Markdown formatting

-This is a very simple example of an R Markdown file, with a very simple header, and only the one R code chunk.
+This is a simple example of an R Markdown file with a very simple header.
 Notice the simple Markdown formatting, with hashtags, asterisks, and backticks used for lightweight formatting.

 You can open a new R Markdown document by going to File...New File...R Markdown

-Notice the file path used to read in the data in the first code chunk.
-It doesn't work.
+Notice the file path used to read in the data in the at the top of the document.
 R Markdown sets its own internal directory to wherever the R Markdown file is saved.

-Copy and paste line 9 into the console...it works.

-Can show that it will run if you add two dots and a forward-slash `../` before the path.

-### Run R Markdown that succeeds with here

-Open `analysis/report-success.Rmd`.
-Notice that the first code chunk works with the here package.

-Copy and paste line 12 into the console...it still works.

 ### Move on to other features of R Markdown.

-Run example of creating R code chunks, around line 39.
+Run examples of code chunks.

 ### Simple Markdown and Inline code